mapbox/carto/README.md

 ## Documentation

-For users looking to learn how to use TileMill the best places to start are to 1) Download [TileMill](https://github.com/mapbox/carto/) and review the [Carto reference documentation](https://github.com/mapbox/carto/blob/master/docs/latest.md).
+For users looking to learn how to use Mapbox Studio the best places to start are to 1) Download [Mapbox Studio](https://www.mapbox.com/mapbox-studio/) and review the [Carto reference documentation](https://github.com/mapbox/carto/blob/master/docs/latest.md).

-Tutorials like the [TileMill Crashcourse](https://www.mapbox.com/tilemill/docs/crashcourse/styling/) are a great place to start to learn the basics of CartoCSS.
+Tutorials like the [Mapbox Getting started with CartoCSS guide](https://www.mapbox.com/guides/getting-started-cartocss/) are a great place to start to learn the basics of CartoCSS.

-For more advanced topics see:
+For more advanced topics see the [Studio style quickstart guide](https://www.mapbox.com/guides/style-quickstart/) and [Studio style manual](https://www.mapbox.com/guides/style-manual).
+The links below reference the Tilemill application, which preceded Mapbox Studio, but still contain useful and relevant information.

  - [Details on Filtering data with CartoCSS](https://www.mapbox.com/tilemill/docs/guides/selectors/)
  - [How order works in rendering](https://www.mapbox.com/tilemill/docs/guides/symbol-drawing-order/)